inacta/platformserviceconfiguration-maven-plugin/README.md

 ### MinIO

-Create a bucket, upload files to bucket root and to a target path:
+Create a bucket, upload XML files to bucket root and finally upload all files from a folder (including the subfolder structure) to a target path:

     <profile>
       <id>configureMinio</id>